 She is fascinated by capturing images that narrate the life and interactions that occur within architecture, producing more of a story or a feel for a project.
 Originally from Belgium, Martine has relocated her base various times to be able to capture continents in an authentic way.

 Martine focuses on documenting various ways in which people create and interact within their built environment.

-Her distinctive style incorporates a striking balance of colour, a clean, graphical approach to composition and the use of negative space to frame clear focal points, creating images that are both simple and visually arresting.
+Her distinctive style incorporates an energetic approach balancing movement and colour together with the use of reductive positioning, creating images that are both simple and visually striking.

 Martine is a passionate creative.
 During high school she got initiated into Visual Arts and has been using this as a channel of communication ever since, it makes her soul sing.
 Being brought up bilingual and her curiosity for cultures, she is a language and food lover.

 Publications: Her work has appeared in numerous publications including: National Geographic, Lonely Planet, Summit Media, The Age, Architects Journal, Pillar, Schuco Partner, Architizer, cube design Ltd, Frowde Architects, Muunlight, Gaia House, Amaravati.
 Her work has been seen from the pages of The Age in Australia, to Architectural and Lifestyle Magazines, in the Philippines, to Architectural Magazines and websites in the United Kingdom.

 Exhibitions: Martine has exhibited both collaboratively as well as solo exhibitions.

 Book: She has published a book called Distortion which deals with how the surroundings have an effect on the human body and mind.
 She is currently working on a book called Moksha.
 Awards: Martine has been credited with some exciting awards and is active on photo sharing communities.
 Recently a portrait of a monk in Amorgos Island has been featured on the Daily Dozen of National Geographic.